 - Keep an eye on your bank accounts: If you see any suspicious activity, report it immediately.

-You may feel embarrassed if you’ve fallen victim to a scam, but it’s a lot more common than most people think.
-If you’ve been a victim, taking these steps will give you the best chance to recover any money you’ve lost and prevent any further damage.
+You may feel embarrassed if you’ve fallen victim to a scam, but it’s more common than most people think.
+If you’ve been a victim, taking these steps will give you the best chance to recover any money you’ve lost and prevent further damage.